NCAR/HPC-Docs/docs/compute-systems/casper/starting-casper-jobs/index.md

 ### Starting a remote command shell with `qinteractive`

-Run the `qinteractive` command to start an interactive job.
-Invoking it *without an argument* will start an interactive shell on the *first available HTC node*.
+Run the `qinteractive` command to start an interactive job from Casper login nodes.
+Invoking it *without any argument* will start an interactive shell on the *first available HTC node*.
 The default wall-clock time is 6 hours.

-You can also start an interactive job on `casper` directly from `derecho` :
+You can also start an interactive job on `casper` directly from `derecho` nodes by:
 ```bash
 qinteractive @casper
 ```